MhtChawla/swiper-cum-carousel/README.md

 # React Native swiper-cum-carousel

-Flexible, lightweight and fully customizable Swiper as well as Carousel wrapper for React Native app components/images/cards.
+Flexible, lightweight and fully customizable Swiper as well as Carousel wrapper for your React Native app components/images/cards.

 # Important